reduxjs/redux/docs/basics/DataFlow.md

     { type: 'ADD_TODO', text: 'Read the Redux docs.' }
    ```

   Think of an action as a very brief snippet of news.
-“Mary liked article 42.” or “‘Read the Redux docs.' was added to the list of todos.”
+“Mary liked article 42.” or “'Read the Redux docs.' was added to the list of todos.”

   You can call [`store.dispatch(action)`](../api/Store.md#dispatch) from anywhere in your app, including components and XHR callbacks, or even at scheduled intervals.